celoyd/potato/README.md

 In general, Potato’s vectorscopes – here and elsewhere – show a more filled-in use of the color space.
 This is because it uses more spectral information.

-Standard pansharpening is working in a color space with 3 primaries (the blue, green, and red bands).
-Potato is working in a color space with 6 primaries (the deep blue, blue, green, yellow, red, and red-edge bands), which gives it a wider gamut – and also, at least ideally, some redundancy with which to spot certain kinds of artifacts.
+Standard pansharpening is working in a color space with 3 primaries (blue, green, and red bands).
+Potato is working in a color space with 6 primaries (deep blue, blue, green, yellow, red, and deep red bands), which gives it a wider gamut.
+It’s like a painter with more base colors in the palette.
+This is discussed further in the [deeper documentation](docs/features.md#all-band-color-conversion).

 </details>

 ### Motion artifact comparison